1987 World Championships in Athletics – Women's marathon

 The women's marathon was one of the road events at the 1987 World Championships in Athletics in Rome, Italy.
 It took place on 29 August 1987; the course started and finished at the Stadio Olimpico and passed several of Rome's historic landmarks.
 The race was won by Portugal's Rosa Mota in 2:25:17, a new championship record, ahead of Zoya Ivanova of the Soviet Union in second and France's Jocelyne Villeton in third.

 In warm conditions, the pre-race favourite, Mota, led from the start.
 Another of the runners expected to do well, Australia's Lisa Martin, was suffering from fatigue after working too hard in training, and she pulled out of the race after 25 km.
-Mota won the race by almost seven and a half minutes, but did not initially realise that she had finished the race, as she thought she still had to run another lap of the track in the stadium.
+Mota won the race by 7 minutes 21 seconds, but did not initially realise that she had finished the race, as she thought she still had to run another lap of the track in the stadium.
+As of 2024, this is the only time the women's marathon has been won by more than three minutes at these championships.